gobbledygook88/gobbledygook88.github.io/app/_travel/2024-07-01-geneva-to-tromso.md

   - title: Copenhagen
     latitude: 55.67269436073573
     longitude: 12.564702572688093
-    text: I spent three full days in Copenhagen and enjoyed every minute of it.
+    text: I spent three full days in Copenhagen as a tactical rest compared to the adventurous time in Switzerland, and enjoyed every minute of it.
 The weather was lovely and there was a large selection of design and art museums.
-The food was great too.
 Tivoli was great fun and highly recommended.
+The cafes and hot dog stands were awesome, and I ate the best cardamom croissant from Hart bakery.
+I'm still thinking about it to this day.
   - title: Gothenburg
     latitude: 57.709232880518535
     longitude: 11.973292063904013